fbpx

 2. Certain properties are not liable, for the Land and Building Tax as per exemptions outlined in the regulations – these include properties owned by the entities or utilized by foreign governments, like embassies and consulates and those serving religious purposes among others.

-3. Residential Property Tax Benefits, for Homeowners ; Homeowners can take advantage of tax benefits based o n their property’s value.
-The exemptions include the following ;
+3. Residential Property Tax Benefits for Homeowners: Homeowners can take advantage of tax benefits based on their property’s value.
+The exemptions include the following;

 a.
 Individuals who own both the land and buildings do not have to pay taxes for properties valued at, than 50 million baht.